 The bathroom vanity is one of the most used elements in the entire space.
 Keeping it clean and in good shape is essential.
 In addition to making it usable, this also guarantees that your bathroom vanity will last for many years, or at least until you decide to redecorate.
-There are a lot of parts on the average vanity, so learning how to care for each component will ensure that your vanity always looks its best.
+There are a lot of parts to the average vanity, so learning how to care for each component will ensure that your vanity always looks its best.

 How do you maintain the bathroom vanity cabinet?